Membership Inference Attack with Partial Features: MRAD: Memory-Guided Feature Reconstruction Anomaly Detection

 \textbf{Solution to Challenge 1}: We adopt a reconstruction strategy similar to that of Fredrikson et al. \cite{fredrikson2015model}, leveraging the model’s inherent memorization of its training data.
 Specifically, instead of using labels, we treat the known features as anchors and apply backpropagation to optimize the unknown features, aiming to minimize the sample’s loss value.
-Even when the known features originate from a training member, our goal is not to exactly reconstruct the original sample, but to recover what the model “remembers” , that is, the internal impression it has formed during training, typically corresponding to a point near a local minimum of the loss function.
-According to our observations, when the known features come from a member sample, the reconstruction tends to better align with the true data distribution, as the model has already formed internal representations based on the complete training inputs.
-In contrast, if the known feature combination is not a member, the optimization may converge to a random local minimum, resulting in a reconstruction that deviates more from the training distribution.
+Our goal is to recover what the model “remembers” , that is, the internal impression it has formed during training, typically corresponding to a point near a local minimum of the loss function.
+Due to model memorization, the differences present in reconstructed samples serve as crucial evidence for inferring membership.

-\textbf{Challenge 2}: It is difficult to distinguish members from non‑members.
-Because multiple samples may share the same known features, the reconstruction often becomes a blended representation influenced by several candidates, rather than a faithful replica of any individual one.
-As a result, the reconstructed sample differs from the original, making exact‑match membership inference attack no longer applicable.
-Moreover, without access to the full ground‑truth features, it is difficult to quantify the distance between the reconstructed and original samples, which also hinders the applicability of range‑match membership inference attacks.
+\textbf{Challenge 2}: Membership inference becomes more challenging when feature representations are ambiguous.
+Multiple samples may share the same known features, instead of reproducing the true underlying sample, the reconstruction often collapses into a blended or averaged representation shaped by several plausible candidates.
+This prevents the model from faithfully capturing the characteristics of any single instance, causing the reconstructed result to deviate noticeably from the original.
+As a consequence, membership inference methods that rely on detecting exact matches become fundamentally ineffective.

+Moreover, since the attacker never observes a fully specified instance with the target feature combination, there is no principled way to characterize the feasible space of the unknown attributes.
+Without a well-defined feature range, it is not possible to establish meaningful boundaries for sampling, effectively ruling out the use of range-based attack proposed by Tao et al.\cite{tao2025range} in this setting.